-Bookings for Wedding Ceremonies and Wedding Photos are reopening from Friday, 5 June 2020.
+Bookings for Wedding Ceremonies and Wedding Photos are open.
 All other bookings at Lisgar Gardens remain closed until further notice.

 With the current restrictions on social distancing, we are unable to operate the Inclinator at Lisgar Gardens until further notice.